lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 console.log(Object.prototype.toString.call(user)) // -> [object User]
 ```

-## Error handling
+## Error Handling

 ### `try...catch...finally`

-Like other languages, JavaScript uses `try...catch...finally` statement to handle runtime errors.
+Like other languages, JavaScript uses `try...catch...finally` statement to
+handle runtime errors.

-`try` statement contains code that may throw an error, `catch` statement contains code to handle the error, and
+`try` statement contains code that may throw an error, `catch` statement
-`finally` statement is optional, and always executed after `try` and `catch`, regardless of the outcome.
+contains code to handle the error, and `finally` statement is optional, and
+always executed after `try` and `catch`, regardless of the outcome.

 ```js
 function func() {